 Proportions: Use numerals (including 1–9) in proportions.

-Pseudonyms: They should be used sparingly, but we recognize the need for them.
-Authors should be asked why they prefer pseudonyms, and the reasons will be evaluated by the editorial staff on a case-by-case basis.
+Pseudonyms: Please consider why you wish to use a pseudonym and make the reason clear in a footnote.
+They should be used sparingly, but we recognize the need for them.
 Valid reasons include: to protect the safety of interviewees, to ensure interviewees are not prosecuted for potential criminal activities, to comply with Institutional Review Board requirements of anonymity, or to fulfill previous agreements of anonymity made by the researcher or other interviewer.
 We do not use double pseudonyms (i.e., Yamaguchi Leijin) where naming conventions place the family name first.
 Try to write around those instances.
-And add one of these editorial line at the bottom: All names except the author’s have been changed to protect people’s privacy.
-OR All names of interviewees have been changed to protect people’s privacy.
+The footnote should read: All names except the author’s have been changed to protect people’s privacy OR All names of interviewees have been changed to protect people’s privacy.
+If only one pseudonym is needed, use “(a pseudonym)” after it and no footnote.

 If an author also needs to ensure the anonymity of a specific place, then use a general description (e.g., village in X state) rather than the actual name.